yesodweb/yesodweb.com-content/blog/2012/11/yesod-fay-js.md

 4. We should not reinvent the wheel; we can use existing Javascript libraries when they're available.
 This might sound obvious, but I don't think it is (I'll give a concrete example later).
-There is a huge amount of effort going on into making client-side development better, and by simply barracading ourselves in our Haskell bubble, we'll be missing out on a lot of improvements out there.
+There is a huge amount of effort going on into making client-side development better, and by simply barricading ourselves in our Haskell bubble, we'll be missing out on a lot of improvements out there.

     This is actually a more general Yesod philosophy: we should stick to